 Tools

-On the Home tab of the document editor, the Tools group contains some of the following tools, depending on document type.
+On the Home tab of the document editor, the Tools group contains some of the following tools, depending on active document type.

 Grid Lines